-9. Enter the group ID and the artificial ID.
+9. Enter the group ID and the artifact ID.

-The values cannot include spaces or special characters.
+The values for the IDs cannot include spaces or special characters.
 The only special characters allowed are periods (.), underscores (), and dashes (-).
-An example of a typical group ID or artificial ID is org.company-name_project-name.
+An example of a typical group ID or artifact ID is org.company-name_project-name.